philipturner/apm-roadmap/README.md

 <br>

+> TODO: Double check that all n-dashes have been substituted with explicit ampersand-colon identifiers.

 Objectives:
 - Revise the motivations for molecular nanotechnology, redirect R&D resources away from alternative pathways to continuation of Moore’s Law.
 - Outline the long, multi-phase development path on the experimental side.